-- Caroline Landfill Depreciation Further work will be undertaken aligned with the development of the draft masterplan.
-This is expected to further define the cost of future cell construction, capping and the post closure provision and unwinding of net present value. - Asset Management Further review to be undertaken in preparation for the development of the next iteration of the Asset Management Plan / LTFP in December 2024. - PLEC Further investment in PLEC beyond Stage 1 delivered in FY 2023.
+- Caroline Landfill Masterplan Further work is currently underway aligned with the development of the draft masterplan.
+This is expected to further define the cost of future cell construction, capping , other capital investment and operational requirements, and the post closure provision and unwinding of net present values. - Capital Works Costing Principles Work is underway to develop costing principles for the allocation of internal cost to capital projects, including project management, total staff costs, disposal of materials (e.g. road surfaces) and plant usage allocations.
+The implementation of these principles will be staged across a number of years.
+This version of the ABP and LTFP includes the results of initial work undertaken.
+Future iterations of the LTFP and supporting AMPs will incorporate refinements as work progresses. - Asset Management Further review to be undertaken in preparation for the development of the next iteration of the Asset Management Plan / LTFP in December 2024. - PLEC Further investment in PLEC beyond Stage 1 delivered in FY 2023.
 It should be noted that a cost benefit analysis was undertaken and presented to Elected Members in FY 2024.
 On the basis of the work undertaken no further investment is included in this version of the LTFP. - LED Lighting Further investment in LED lighting beyond Stage 1 is excluded.
 A cost benefit analysis was presented to Elected Members in FY 2024.
 On the basis of the work undertaken no further investment is included in this version of the LTFP.